EastonLee/eastonlee.github.io/_posts/2017-05-26-full-stack-web-development-by-the-hong-kong-university-of-science-and-technology.md

 Finally a non-science course, purely technical one, I can't wait to make my hands dirty on web development.
 I think every developer whether he/she is front end or back end knows web development more or less, but to make your site/single page application professional and pretty, you have to go through some courses systematically.

-Most concepts are straight forward and simple, so I will only take note of those which are tricky and exceptional.
+Most concepts are straightforward and simple, so I will only take note of those which are tricky and exceptional.

 * TOC
 {:toc}